Annapurna Base Camp Trek Distance

 The total length of the Annapurna Base Camp Trek ranges from 115 to 120 km (71-75 miles), depending on which route you take, which accommodations you make, and any detours or side trips you may choose to explore.

-This includes the round trip from Pokhara to Annapurna Base Camp and back to Pokhara round that most trekkers make.
+This includes the round-trip from Pokhara to Annapurna Base Camp and back to Pokhara, which most trekkers make.

-While this might sound daunting, remember the trek is done over a period of days, normally between 7 to 10 days, with gradual ascent and day-to-day distances that permit good acclimatization with the increasing altitude.
+While this might sound daunting, remember the trek is done over a period of days.
+Moreover, the journey normally takes 7-10 days.
+The trek holds a gradual ascent and day-to-day distances.
+ABC permits good acclimatization with the increasing altitude.

-You are not racing on this trek; most days consist of manageable distances that have you clicking away at the landscapes and taking in the surroundings at your own pace.
+You are not racing on this trek; most days consist of manageable distances.
+The trail will have you clicking away at the landscapes and taking in the surroundings at your own pace.

-Further detail on this, some days are longer, others shorter, depending on how close you are getting to base camp or how relaxed you want the days to come.
+Further details on the ABC trek.
+Some days are longer, others shorter, depending on how close you are getting to base camp or how relaxed you want the days to come.

 Total distance overview from start to finish:

-Starting Point: The trek generally begins in Pokhara, a popular tourist hub located around 200 kilometers west of Kathmandu.
+Starting Point: The trek generally begins in Pokhara.
+It’s a popular tourist hub located around 200 kilometers west of Kathmandu.
 From Pokhara, you travel by road to Nayapul, which is considered the official start of the trek.

-The drive to Nayapul generally takes about 1.5 to 2 hours and is roughly 40 kilometers.
+The drive to Nayapul usually takes about 1.5 or 2 hours.
+It is roughly 40 kilometers.

 Endpoint: Your hike comes to a conclusion, back from Annapurna Base Camp to Nayapul, as you retrace your footsteps.
 Then you head to Pokhara from Nayapul in a beautiful drive or by private vehicle.

-For most trekkers, the journey from Pokhara to Annapurna Base Camp and back is roughly 115 to 120 kilometers of round-trip distance-including both the way up and down.
+For most trekkers, the journey from Pokhara to Annapurna Base Camp and back is roughly 115 to 120 kilometers.
+This distance includes round-trip, the way up and back down.

 However, it depends on where you exactly start and whether you want to take side trips to nearby viewpoints or villages along the way.